 Table of Contents_

 The best office chairs can be fairly expensive, as can the type of hardwood flooring found in home offices.
 In other words, you may want to think about purchasing a high-quality mat to place underneath your office chair, to protect your floor and the chair itself.
+You can learn more about why this is important with our article on mat vs wheels for hardwood floor office chairs.
+Not using a mat may mean you will eventually have to repair your floor.
+And just like your floor, over time your chair will wear down and will need fixing.
+If that happens be sure to check out more information about office chair repair parts to get you on your way.

 Taking care of your office chair not only involves using a lubricant to oil your office chair but can also involve protecting your floor.
 There are a number of different floor mat design styles, each offering protection against accidental scuffing and floor scratches.
 These mats are typically made from polycarbonate materials, nylon, acrylic resin, polyester, and similar components.
 Which kind of mat should you choose to put underneath your chair?
 That’s where we come in.